burdandrei/vault-aws-letsencrypt/README.md

 ## Configure plugin

-During the provisioning gcp secrets plugin is downloaded to Vault nodes.
+During the provisioning, gcp secrets plugin is downloaded to Vault nodes.
 Run the following to enable it with the proxy.

 * `PROXY_IP` is a private IP of the SQUID instance, also can be seen in terraform output.